Table of Contents

 There are a few different types of seizures in dogs.

 If you've ever seen your dog have a dream, you know that they can sometimes be very active, they might be moving their legs or yelping.
+The spastic movements can be even more alarming when a puppy is shaking while sleeping.

 Here are some key differences to help you tell dog seizures while sleeping apart from dreams: